Charlotte-Holt/draft-guide-collection-springboot2/README.md

 appsody deploy delete
 ```

-After you run this command, and the deployment is deleted, you see the following message:
+After you run this command and the deployment is deleted, you see the following message:

 ```
 Deployment deleted